ouinformatics/spark-docker/README.md

 ## on first node:
 ./start-master

+## Create a nodes file, label master node with an m
+node1 m
+node2
+node3
+node4

-## Start worker will SSH as the current user to worker.domain.com
+## Start worker will SSH as the current user all nodes in
-##  to start the worker docker container.
+## `nodes` file
+./start-worker

+## Kill all workers across the nodes
-./start-worker worker.domain.com master.domain.com
+./start-worker -k
 ```

 For testing purposes you can try this on a single machine to act as worker and master.